 A career in technical writing will require you to work on many kinds of documentation projects, including the following:

-- Print documents (manuals, white papers, quick-reference, installation guides, proposals, etc.)
+- Print documents (user manuals, white papers, quick-reference, installation guides, training guides, proposals, etc.)

 - Locally installed or server-side help topics

 - Video demos / screencasts